 Student Information

 Name: Student ID:

 DOB: Phone No: Cell No:

 Address:

-Address.

 City: State: Zip:

-·

-II.
-(MANOO) I. II. : MANOO (
+- 5 I

-ollege (WNCC), I authorize WNCC to release

-the following information on from my student records: in ation
+As a student enrolled at Western Nebraska Community College (WNCC), I authorize WNCC to release the following information from my student records:

-Immunizations/Va
+Immunizations/Vaccination

-records Liability I nsurance Card
+records Liability Insurance Card

 CPR Card

-Drug Scree en e
+Drug Screen

 Results

 Background

 Reports

 Transcripts

 Fit Testing

-sify)
+Other (please specify)

-Student Signature and Da ite of Authorization
+Student Signature and Date of Authorization

 Print Name

 Signature

-Data

 Date

 Student Under the age of 18:

 Print Parent or Guardian Full Name Parent or

 Guardian Signature

-Data

-d from the date of my signature above a and shall expire at my completion of the pureing program
+Date.....

-^{}This authorization is valid from the date of my signature above and shall expire at my completion of the nursing program.
+This authorization is valid from the date of my signature above and shall expire at my completion of the nursing program.
 Revocation: I understand that I have the right to revoke this authorization by providing written notice to the nursing program director.
 However, this authorization may not be revoked if program staff have acted on this authorization prior to receiving my written notice.